runxiyu/rfd/README.txt

 Currently, IETF RFC tools are used for typesetting.
 An experimental tool is being developed in utilities/, which takes RFD Markup (documentation pending) input and outputs plain text RFDs.

+RFDs stand for Request for Discussions.
+Community discussions are very welcome.
+You may submit your ideas to us via the rfd AT andrewyu DOT org mailing list.
+Further discussions with a wider audience, such as in various IRC channels and mailing lists, are encouraged.